pu2clr/SI4735/README.md

 #include <SI4735.h>
 class MyCustomSI4735 : public SI4735 { // extending the original class SI4735
   public:
-    // New function / methods
+    // New functions / methods
     int methodA() {    // some SI47XX command that PU2CLR SI4735 Arduino Library does not implement
       return 0;
     }

-    int methodB() {    // anotherSI47XX command that PU2CLR SI4735 Arduino Library does not implement
+    int methodB() {    // another SI47XX command that PU2CLR SI4735 Arduino Library does not implement
       return 1;
     }

     // Overwriting existent methods
     void setTuneFrequencyAntennaCapacitor(uint16_t capacitor) {
-      // your setTuneFrequencyAntennaCapacitor code that will replace the original setTuneFrequencyAntennaCapacitor code currentFrequencyParams.arg.ANTCAPH = 0;           // Just an example currentFrequencyParams.arg.ANTCAPL = capacitor;   // Just an example
+      // Here, your setTuneFrequencyAntennaCapacitor code that will replace the original code
-      return;
+      // Tip: currentFrequencyParams is a protected member of SI4735 class and can be referred in your code currentFrequencyParams.arg.ANTCAPH = 0;         // it is just an example currentFrequencyParams.arg.ANTCAPL = capacitor; // it is just an example return;
     }